 Manuel Espinosa, one of six children of parents who emigrated from Mexico, is devoted to three things – his faith, his family (wife Adriana, and children Julian and Cristian) and the U.S. Army.
 After participating in ROTC at University of California Santa Barbara, he was commissioned as an officer and served around the world for 27 years, until the day in October 2013 when he was diagnosed with acute lymphoblastic leukemia.

 Due to the severity of his diagnosis, he and his family left Hawaii, where he was posted, and returned home to his extended family in Southern California.
-Within a week, he was admitted to City of Hope.
-Under the treatment of Margaret O’Donnell, M.D., he received chemotherapy, and was cancer-free within a month of being admitted.
+Within a week, he was admitted to City of Hope, received chemotherapy and was cancer free within a month of admission.
 He received additional chemotherapy, radiation treatment and then a stem cell transplant the following year.

 According to Manuel, “The name — City of Hope — says it all.
 The minute I stepped in the doors, I experienced purpose, urgency, professionalism, understanding and a genuine feeling of care and concern from all staff.
 The nurses were just fantastic, although I might have been a bit hard to deal with sometimes!”